Cool Earth

 Cool Earth is an international NGO that funds Indigenous communities to protect endangered rainforests in order to combat the climate crisis and protect ecosystems.

 The charity is associated with long-term partnerships with Indigenous villages, unconditional cash transfers and advocating for basic income as an effective conservation strategy.
 It shares many of its methods and values with organisations and networks, like Give Directly and the Basic Income Earth Network.

-It is supported by Professor James Lovelock and Professor Johan Rockstrom and a number of celebrities including the late Dame Vivienne Westwood, Pamela Anderson and Ricky Gervais.
+It is supported by Professor Johan Rockstrom and a number of celebrities including the late Dame Vivienne Westwood, Pamela Anderson and Ricky Gervais.
 Professor James Lovelock, was quoted in the Guardian saying, “You're far better off giving to the charity Cool Earth, which gives the money to the Indigenous peoples to not take down their forests.”
-Professor Johan Rockström, a world leading climate scientist, and Cool Earth Trustee has also shared his opinions on the charity, “Cool Earth has one of the most effective means of showing that conservation of rainforests can go hand in hand with community development.
+Professor Johan Rockström, a world leading climate scientist, and Cool Earth Trustee has also shared his opinions on the charity, “Cool Earth has one of the most effective means of showing that conservation of rainforests can go hand in hand with community development."

 In 2016, a detailed external evaluation of Cool Earth was undertaken, showing that Cool Earth was the most cost-effective charity working on mitigating climate change through direct action.
 The report concluded: "Cool Earth is overall the most cost-effective climate change charity which can reliably reduce emissions without risk".
 Awards made to the charity include Charity of the Year Civil Society Media Charity Awards and best International NGO at the PEA Awards.

 The organisation is funded by over 70,000 individuals as well as foundations and businesses in the US, UK and Europe.
 Moreover, Cool Earth is ranked “highly effective” by multiple charity evaluators.
-For example, it has received a top rating from GiveWell, which is a leading independent evaluator of charities.
+For example, it has received a top rating from GiveWell.

 History

-Cool Earth was founded in 2007 by entrepreneur Johan Eliasch and MP Frank Field out of their common interest in protecting the rainforest.
-They argued that it was unacceptable that the 20% of carbon emissions created by tropical deforestation were ignored by the Kyoto protocol and that urgent, direct action was needed to put a stop to deforestation, lest it take up to twenty years to get an idea adopted by the political bureaucracy.
+Cool Earth was founded in 2007 by Johan Eliasch and Frank Field out of their common interest in protecting the rainforest.
+They argued that it was unacceptable that the 20% of carbon emissions created by tropical deforestation were ignored by the Kyoto Protocol and that urgent, direct action was needed to put a stop to deforestation, lest it take up to twenty years to get an idea adopted by the political bureaucracy.

+Cool Earth was launched in The Sun Newspaper on June 5, 2007 by Sir David Attenborough as part of The Sun's campaign to save the Amazon Rainforest.
+As part of the launch, Sir David Attenborough stated, "The idea behind Cool Earth is that we can all make a difference to protect the rainforest, and that might perhaps be the biggest difference we will ever make."